 Müller-Thurgau / Rivaner

 It yields about 30% more than Riesling and ripens quite early - usually in the beginning of the harvest.
 While it requires less sun and makes few demands of the climate, it does need more rain than Riesling, as well as soil with good drainage.

-Its wines are generally light, with a flowery bouquet and less acidity than Riesling.
+Its wines are generally light, uncomplicated, with a flowery bouquet and mild acidity.
 Müller-Thurgau often carries a hint of Muscat in its flavor.
-The wines are best consumed while being fresh and young.
+The wines are best consumed while being fresh and young, at any occasion.
 Dry versions are increasingly marketed under the synonym Rivaner.
-Just like the Riesling, the Müller-Thurgau represents a central part in the history of German wine.
+It also makes a delightful fragrant sparkling wine.